Articles with 'goiter'

 Let’s send our brothers and sisters in Japan a whole heap of healing love, but let’s get our sea vegetables from cleaner waters for the time being.

-Some clean sources for sea vegetables include Maine Coast Sea Vegetables and Maine Seaweed from Larch Hanson.
+Some clean sources for sea vegetables include Maine Coast Sea Vegetables, Maine Seaweed from Larch Hanson and Ryan Drum Island Herbs.

 However you decide to eat them, just listen to your bodily needs and enjoy them.
 They are nourishing the water element in your body as well as your endocrine system and thyroid.